-Cases and work of note
+Cases & Work of note

-He also writes for the UK Inquests Law Blog and the UK Police Law Blog, and has drafted headnotes for the Inquest Law Reports.
+Jamie writes for the UK Inquests Law Blog and the UK Police Law Blog, and has drafted headnotes for the Inquest Law Reports.

 Jamie studied History at Clare College, University of Cambridge and was awarded a Double First class degree.
 He graduated from Clare with the Allan Prize for History and an award for contribution to the college.
 He studied law at City University London and received the highest possible grades of Distinction on the Graduate Diploma in Law and Outstanding on the Bar Professional Training Course.
 He was awarded Exhibition scholarships by Inner Temple for both the GDL and BPTC.

 Seeing a case from a Judge’s point of view was the most valuable experience I gained from the Deepcut Inquests.
 Most Judges or Coroners – we hope, all of them – come to cases with an open mind and are genuinely dedicated to considering the evidence impartially.
 It’s so important to shake off any preconceptions or assumptions about a case, and really think about how the evidence will appear to a Judge, tribunal or Coroner looking at a case with fresh eyes.

 Whenever I see another barrister performing brilliantly in court, it’s almost always because of how well prepared they are.
 You can’t succeed unless you know the case inside out.
 But a barrister isn’t any use to anyone unless they can appreciate what evidence really matters: the challenge is to make out the melody amid all the background noise, and then persuade the Judge to hear the same tune as you.